Criminal Justice and Public Order Act 1994: Criticism

 Jon Savage, author of books on youth culture, said of the legislation in Bill form, "It's about politicians making laws on the basis of judging people's lifestyles, and that's no way to make laws".
 George Monbiot described it as "crude, ill-drafted and repressive".
-The Act was described by Professor of Cultural Studies Jeremy Gilbert as a "piece of legislation which was "explicitly aimed at suppressing the activities of certain strands of alternative culture", the main targets being squatting, direct action, football fan culture, hunt sabotage and the free party.
+Professor of Cultural Studies Jeremy Gilbert said it was "explicitly aimed at suppressing the activities of certain strands of alternative culture", particularly squatting, direct action, football fan culture, hunt sabotage and the free party.

 The sections which specifically refer to parties or raves were, according to Professor of Sociology Nigel South, "badly defined and drafted" in an atmosphere of moral panic following the Castlemorton Common Festival.
 The law's attempt to define music in terms of "repetitive beats" was described as "bizarre" by Professor of Law Robert Lee.

 Reflecting on the time, the journalist Ally Fogg wrote in The Guardian:

 Few listened to our warnings then.
 After all, we were just a bunch of social outcasts with silly hats and questionable personal hygiene.
 Beyond some welcome support from Liberty and a handful of progressive trades unions, we stood pretty much alone against the whole political and media establishment.
 This most draconian and illiberal of Conservative laws could only eventually pass through parliament because a young shadow home secretary shocked almost everyone by deciding not to oppose the bill at the final reading.
 At the time it was assumed that he decided to let the bill through so as not to look soft on crime, or hand a propaganda victory to the Tories.
 In doing so, he sacrificed several cornerstones of British civil liberties on the altar of political expediency.
 His name?
 Tony Blair.

 Fifteen years on, there is little pleasure to be gained from saying "we told you so".
 But the manner in which a law designed to prevent the wholesale mayhem of Castlemorton can now be used to foreclose a birthday party should serve as a stark warning to those currently considering a raft of other illiberal legislation, from the coroners and justice bill to the various ID card proposals.
 Those who deride the contributors to liberty central when they warn about the incessant creep of police powers, or who scoff at "slippery slope" arguments around civil liberties, should bear in mind that we stood at the top of one of those slopes only 15 short years ago, and we have slid a long way down it since.